psychemedia/storytelling-notes/three-heads-well.md

 and then it gave a hop, skip and jump, and went flop into the Well of the World's End.

-So the girl looked about for some moss, and lined the bottom of the sieve with it, and over that she put some clay, and then she dipped it once again into the Well of the World's End ; and this time, the water didn't run out, and she turned to go away.
+So the girl looked about for some moss, and lined the bottom of the sieve with it, and over that she put some clay, and then she dipped it once again into the Well of the World's End; and this time, the water didn't run out, and she turned to go away.

 Just then the frog popped up its head out of the Well of the World's End, and said: "Remember your promise."